USS Birmingham (CL-62): Mariana and Palau Islands campaign

 With Saipan under American control, the ship next joined the bombardment group covering the invasion of Guam on 21 July.
 She attacked Japanese positions on the island as American troops went ashore but encountered little return fire.
 On 23 July, she returned to Saipan to begin preparatory bombardments for the invasion of Tinian, which took place two days later.
 During the preparatory phase, Birmingham closed with the shore and used her 20 mm and 40 mm guns to attack Japanese trench lines.
 On the 25th, one of her spotter aircraft estimated that the ship had killed approximately 250 soldiers.
 She remained off Tinian through 1 August, bombarding Japanese forces as American troops fought to secure the island.
 In the course of operations during the campaign, Birmingham fired a total of 7,683 rounds from her main guns and 10,875 shells from her 5-inch guns.
 On 7 August, Birmingham got underway, bound for Eniwetok for maintenance and to replenish ammunition and stores in preparation for the next stage of the campaign.

 She then joined TG 38.5, which sortied on 3 September to attack the Palau Islands in the western Carolines.
-She joined the screen for the carriers Essex and Lexington and the light carrier Langley, which carried out a series of air strikes on Anguar, Pelelieu, and Babeldaob between 6 and 7 September.
+She joined the screen for the carriers Essex and Lexington and the light carrier Langley, which carried out a series of air strikes on Angaur, Pelelieu, and Babeldaob between 6 and 7 September.
 These marked the beginning of preparatory attacks leading to the invasion of Pelelieu the following week.
 The Fast Carrier Task Force moved on to attack airfields in the southern Philippines, both to draw Japanese attention away from Palau and to neutralize aircraft that might interfere with the invasion.
 These attacks began on 9 September.
 During one of these raids, aircraft spotted a Japanese convoy of small coastal vessels off Mindanao; Birmingham, her sister Santa Fe, and the destroyers Laws, Longshaw, Morrison, and Pritchett were detached to intercept it.
 American aircraft helped direct the ships to their target, and in the course of the action, Birmingham sank three cargo ships, a large sampan, and a small motor boat, and she assisted in the destruction of eight smaller vessels.
 Birmingham and the rest of the ships returned to the carriers, which continued to strike targets in the Philippines through 12 September.
 During this period, Birmingham used one of her seaplanes to recover a downed pilot from the carrier Wasp.
 The fleet returned to the Carolines for further strikes there, before resuming attacks on the Philippines later in September.
 On 27 September, the fleet withdrew to the Kossol Roads to refuel and replenish ammunition.